Introduction to profiling tools for AMD hardware#

 • Remote Profiling to connect to remote Linux® systems (from a Windows host system), trigger collection/translation of data on the remote system and report it in local GUI

-• Initial support for AMD CDNA™ accelerators is provided in AMD uProf 3.6 for AMD Instinct™ MI100 and MI200 Series devices and new features are under development
+• Support for AMD CDNA™ accelerators for AMD Instinct™ MI100, MI200, and MI300 Series devices

 Other third-party tools#